Skip to main content

 url = "${DATABASE_URL}"

-During development, forge dev runs PostgreSQL via Docker Compose.
+During development, docker compose up --build runs PostgreSQL via Docker Compose.
 For production, provide a DATABASE_URL pointing to your PostgreSQL instance.

 Read Replicas